 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to pioglitazone (Actos®) or metformin (Avandamet®, Glucophage®, Glucovance®, Metaglip®).
-You should not use this medicine if you have severe heart failure, severe liver disease, severe kidney disease, type 1 diabetes, or metabolic acidosis (diabetic ketoacidosis).
-You should talk with your doctor about stopping this medicine temporarily if you are going to have a major surgery or an x-ray procedure with an injection of dyes (contrast agents) into your vein.
+You should not use this medicine if you have had an allergic reaction to pioglitazone or metformin.
+You should not use this medicine if you have bladder cancer, severe heart failure, severe liver disease, severe kidney disease, type 1 diabetes, metabolic acidosis (acid in the blood), or diabetic ketoacidosis (ketones in the blood).
+You should talk with your doctor about temporarily stopping this medicine if you are going to have major surgery or an x-ray procedure with an injection of dyes (contrast agents) into your vein.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - It is best to take this medicine with food or milk.

 - Carefully follow your doctor's instructions about a special diet, exercise, or weight loss.
 Check your blood sugar on a regular basis at home.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.